Type of cerebral palsy in which the individual exhibits hypertonia, causing stiff and jerky movements

 Gower’s sign

-The child pushes up from floor with their hands, walking their hands up their legs to stand- this is due to weak hip and knee extensors; typically begins at ages 4-7
+The child pushes up from the floor with their hands, walking their hands up their legs to stand- this is due to weak hip and knee extensors; typically begins at ages 4-7

 Age 3-5: weakness, tripping, Gower’s sign is present